 The mania for 3-inch twirling gadgets has been taking over classrooms and cubicles for sometime now, momentum gaining after controversy about fidget toys exploded and educators and therapists became sharply divided over the issue.
 One faction decries allowing the toys at school, claiming them to be a distraction; others say the ability to fidget helps children with attention disorders focus better on classwork.

 It’s not a new idea.
-Fidget toys have been around for years, praised by parents of children on the spectrum or who have attention deficit.
+Fidget toys have been around for years, praised by parents of children on the autism spectrum disorder or who have attention deficit.
 They are a terrific tool at home or in the office, as more adults reach for similar devices to help them manage tics like knee juggling or foot tapping.

 However, educators are splitting over whether they are really advantageous for classroom use.
 Could a fidget spinner need to require an IEP?
 There’s no denying that a room full of spinners could get out of control.
-However, special ed teachers say they could be a good thing, if rules about use are followed in special ed classrooms.
+However, special education teachers say they could be a good thing, if rules about use are followed in special education classrooms.
 One teacher said after spring break, half her class of 25 had spinners.
 She lets them spin as long as it’s out of sight under their desk.

-Plenty of kids not on the spectrum love the fidget toys too.
+Plenty of kids not on the autism spectrum disorder love the fidget toys too.
 There are plenty of YouTube videos already showing tricks – it’s like a yo-yo craze all over again, according to some historians, who also liken the toy to this generation’s hula hoop.

 At home, it’s free game say most parents, adding that their kids’ love of spinner is universal.
 Both kids on the spectrum and off love the toys, and many adults are getting in on the craze as well, citing it as a great way to burn off nervous energy when quitting smoking, for example.